 Athens Technical College joined its sister institutions in the Technical College System of Georgia in converting from the quarter-based academic calendar to the semester-based academic calendar beginning with Fall Semester 2011.
 In preparation for this transition, program faculty worked with the membership of their program advisory committees and with their peers at technical colleges across Georgia to redesign the curriculum.
 The redesign process ensured that the programs included instruction and content on topics relevant to the twenty-first century.

-Under Dr. Daniel’s leadership, the college completed a comprehensive renovation of the Athens Technical College Library in 2017.
-The enrollment at the college continues to increase with eight consecutive enrollment increases since Dr. Daniel became president.
+Dr. Daniel's leadership led the college to complete a comprehensive renovation of the Athens Technical College Library in 2017.
+The enrollment at the college continues to increase with eleven consecutive enrollment increases since Dr. Daniel became president.
 In 2018, Dr. Daniel gained approval for the completion of an $8.2 Million Agriculture Science Building on the Elbert Campus of Athens Technical College.
 In addition to Agriculture Science, other programs to be offered in this new facility include Horticulture, Poultry, and Animal Science.
 A new program, Conservation Law, in partnership with the Department of Natural Resources, will be added.